Jupiter Ganymede Orbiter

 Jupiter Ganymede Orbiter (JGO) was a part of the international Europa Jupiter System Mission (EJSM).
 It was a proposed orbiter by the ESA slated for lift-off in 2020.
-Plans for the mission include detailed studies of Jupiter's moons Ganymede and Callisto as well as the Jovian magnetosphere.
+Plans for the mission include detailed studies of Jupiter's moons, Ganymede and Callisto, as well as the Jovian magnetosphere.

-It was superseded by Jupiter Icy Moon Explorer.
+It was superseded by the Jupiter Icy Moons Explorer in April 2012.